osmlab/atlas-checks/docs/checks/wrongWayRoundaboutCheck.md

 the wrong direction.
 These roundabouts can cause issues by directing vehicles into oncoming traffic.

 #### Live Example
-1) This roundabout [id:242413354](https://www.openstreetmap.org/way/242413354) has half of its edges going clockwise.
-This is incorrect in a right-driving country, and thus should be flagged.
+1) This roundabout [id:242413354](https://www.openstreetmap.org/way/242413354) is multi-directional and has some segment going the wrong way.
+This is incorrect and should be flagged.

 #### Code Review